How to Use the Command 'tlmgr conf' (with examples)

 tlmgr conf texmf shell_escape 0

-.
-This provides an extra layer of security by preventing the execution of arbitrary commands.
+disables the execution of system calls, enhancing security by preventing the execution of potential shell commands.

 Code: